-Blueberry Cheesecake Bars with a crumbly streusel topping and a hint of lemon!
-Bursting with juicy blueberries, this recipe for Blueberry Cheesecake Bars is a keeper!
+Blueberry Cheesecake Bars with a crumbly streusel topping and a hint of lemon using fresh lemon juice and a little bit of lemon zest!
+Bursting with juicy blueberries, this recipe for easy Blueberry Cheesecake Bars is a keeper!

 If I had to pinpoint my favorite dessert recipe that I’ve made lately, without a doubt it would be these Blueberry Cheesecake Bars!
 Hey cheesecake lovers?
 I am talking to you right now, you are going to l-o-v-e them!